- Personnel Service Agreement (PSA)

 Duration of contract

-This is a one (1) year Personnel Service Agreement (PSA) contract with the possibility of renewal subject to requirements and satisfactory work performance, with the combined duration of appointments not exceeding six (6) years.
+This is full-time employment on a two (2) year Personnel Service Agreement (PSA) contract, with the possibility for renewal subject to fund availability and satisfactory work performance.
+The combined duration of this appointment shall not exceed six (6) years, as per the UNU Personnel Policy.